Rajashekarreddy25/LSP/memory mangement/README.md

 3. Simple, but not optimal.

-##### ✅ 28.
-Discuss the optimal page replacement algorithm.
+#####  28. Discuss the optimal page replacement algorithm.

---Optimal algorithm replaces the page that will not be used for the longest time in the future.
+- Optimal algorithm replaces the page that will not be used for the longest time in the future.

 - Best page-fault performance, but impossible to implement in real systems (future is unknown).

 - Used for theoretical comparison.

-##### ✅ 29.
-Explain the LRU (Least Recently Used) page replacement algorithm.
+#####  29. Explain the LRU (Least Recently Used) page replacement algorithm.

 LRU removes the page that has not been used for the longest time.